One Year Later: Civic Engagement in the Era of Trump

 -Elected officials who shut down their phone lines;

 -Town halls with empty chairs on the stage;

 -A continuing loss of civility and rational discourse; and,

 These are just some of the reasons that civic engagement can feel out of reach in 2017.
-The Federal Theatre Project seeks plays that explore civic engagement in today’s society.
-Scripts should focus on the concepts of activism and civic engagement, not partisan politics.
+As a result, the Federal Theatre Project is proud to present our first new play festival: One Year Later: Civic Engagement in the Era of Trump.